Capital investments to grow your business

 Investing in technology or operations can increase efficiency and output.

 "Technology today is a game changer," says Mark Sobczak, partner-in-charge of professional services firm Sikich's Milwaukee office.
 "It's something every business needs to look at from the standpoint of not only serving customers in the best way possible, but also doing that in the most cost-effective way by making their internal systems as efficient as possible."

 Manufacturing, distribution, and retail businesses can benefit from operational upgrades, whether it's new machinery and robotics, or software and scanning systems.
 Investing in new technologies can streamline your operations without hiring additional staff.

 Boosting your product or service

 Smart capital investments can lay the groundwork for improvements.
-If your business has stagnated, enhance your product or service by investing in additional research and development or extending into a new market, says Cynthia Nevels, business management consultant at Integrality, a consulting firm in Dallas.
+If your business has stagnated, enhance your product or service by investing in additional research and development or extending into a new market.
 When you understand your business's financials and are aware of what you have and haven't done well in the past, you can benchmark your company against the industry.

 Making and financing your investments

 Having a clear business plan and understanding what returns an investment might provide is key to making capital investment decisions.
 Understand your business's financial history and build a good relationship with your local bank early on, ideally one to two years before you plan to make any major investments, Sobczak says.